daybreak1992/ScaleRecyclerView/README.md

-ScaleRecyclerView
+### ScaleRecyclerView

-This is a ScaleRecyclerView !
+    1. This is my ScaleRecyclerView !
+    2. ScaleRecyclerView can scale .